afraenkel/course-fairness-webpage/assignments/algorithmic-audit.md

 studying in paper 1.
 You will meet with course staff during week 8 to propose a plan for your paper.

+This assignment is a group assignmnet.
+You may work individually, in the same group of 2 as paper-1, or a different group of 2 entirely.